eccelerators/SimStm/README.rst

  const WARNING 10
  const INFO 20

-Sets the global verbosity for log messages.
+The ``verbosity`` instruction sets the global verbosity for log messages.
 Log messages with a verbosity level greater than the globally set verbosity are not printed to the console.
 Of course, the global verbosity can be changed at any point in the execution flow.